benjaminoakes/tiny-tiny-nas/README.md

 It's a really tiny box!
 It's an embedded system without a ton of resources to spare, but it takes almost no power, would be left running all day anyway, and can do some useful tasks.

+(NOTE: work in progress -- I'm using a version of this, but a lot of the current code is hardcoded for my use!)

 Features
 --------